-A Screen print of the reference of the paper discussed in the episode Maggio, L. A., Chtena, N., Alperin, J. P., Moorhead, L., & Willinsky, J. M. (2024).
-“The best home for this paper”: A qualitative study of how authors select where to submit manuscripts
+Screenshot of the reference for the article “The best home for this paper”: A qualitative study of how authors select where to submit manuscripts

 #59 – There’s a place for us, somewhere

-Episode Host Lara Varpio
+Episode host: Lara Varpio

 Dr. Lara Varpio, portrait.